 Cons of Buying a Commercial Property

-- Due to the falling economy, it can be hard to find a tenant
+- Depending on the economy, it can be hard to find a tenant

 Pros of Buying a Residential Property